 - Services output in NI saw a quarterly increase of 0.1% in Quarter 3 2022 and an increase of 0.4% over the year.

 - Retail output in NI saw a decrease of 1.7% over the quarter (July - September) and a decrease of 5.3% over the year.

 Index of Production

-- The NI IOP has increased over the quarter for the third consecutive quarter (0.9%).
+- The NI IOP increased by 0.5% over the quarter (July - September) and increased by 1.9% over the year.

 Index of Construction